GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     })
 ```

-In this particular case we do not really see improved agreement with the
-max-stage vs exceedance-rate curve (compared with using 12 scenarios for each
+In this case we see modest improvement (compared with using 12 scenarios for each
 magnitude bin).
 This could reflect that our magnitude-sampling method is not very
-beneficial for this problem (at the end of this tutorial we check this).
-The
+beneficial for this problem.
-benefit of putting more sampling effort into higher magnitudes will vary
-case-by-case; it is most useful when you have strong reason to think that low
-magnitudes are unimportant for your study.
-A poor decision could decrease the
-accuracy - for instance if lower magnitudes were actually important to the
-hazard and were insufficiently sampled.

 ![plot of chunk ptha18_tonga_point_plot2](figure/ptha18_tonga_point_plot2-1.png)

+The benefit of more heavily sampling higher magnitudes will vary case-by-case;
+it is most useful when you have strong reason to think that low magnitudes are
+unimportant for your study.

+It is also possible that a poor decision on the sampling effort could decrease
+the accuracy.
+For example, this could happen if lower magnitudes were important
+to the hazard but insufficiently sampled.

 ## Semi-automatic calculation of the non-uniform sampling effort.

-It is possible to calculate the theoretically optimum sampling effort in each magnitude bin
+Mathematically it is possible to calculate the theoretically optimum sampling effort in each magnitude bin,
-if we are given the site, scenario-frequency-model, and threshold stage.
-Although we are usually
+if we are given the site, scenario-frequency-model, and a threshold stage for which we would like to minimise
+the Monte-Carlo variance.

-interested in a range of sites and threshold stage values, the optimial solutions are a useful guide.
+Although we are usually interested in a range of sites and threshold stage
+values, the optimial solutions are a useful guide.

-Here we compute the optimal sampling effort for a threshold stage of 2m
+Here we compute the optimal sampling effort for a threshold stage of 2m.

 ```r
 TOTAL_SAMPLES = sum(12*(unique_Mws < 9.65)) # Number of samples used above